appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-js-module.md

-1. **Create a new package** by clicking on the top-right corner of your workspace.
+1. Click the **Create New** button from the top-right corner of your workspace and create a new package.

 2. Click **New Module** > **JS Module**.

 :::info
-* You can create queries and JS objects specific to this module.
-The **Main** JS object represents the JS module code.
+The JS module allows you to create queries and JS objects.
+The Main JS object represents the code for the JS module.

-* Passing Query Module data to JS modules is not supported.
 :::